Augusta, Maine: Television

 Augusta is part of the Portland, Maine television market, and receives most of that market's channels.
 WCBB channel 10, licensed to Augusta, is the local television outlet for the Maine Public Broadcasting Network.

 Transportation

-Interstate 95 runs by the western outskirts of Augusta.
-U.S. 202 runs east-west through the city.
-U.S. 201 runs north-south through the city.
+Interstate 95 passes by the western outskirts of Augusta.
+U.S. 202 runs east–west through the city.
+U.S. 201 runs north–south through the city.

+Intercity bus service is provided by Greyhound Lines and Concord Coach Lines.

-Augusta State Airport in the western part of the city has commercial flights.
+Augusta State Airport (AUG), in the western part of the city, has commercial flights.